Constantin Esarcu

-Constantin Esarcu (November 5, 1836 – June 8, 1898) was a naturalist, physician, teacher, politician and diplomat who served as the Minister of Foreign Affairs of Kingdom of Romania from February 21 until November 26, 1891.
+Constantin Esarcu (5 November 1836 – 8 June 1898) was a naturalist, physician, teacher, politician and diplomat who served as the Minister of Foreign Affairs of Kingdom of Romania from 21 February until 26 November 1891.

 Esarcu graduated from a university in Bucharest and Sorbonne University in Paris.
 In 1864, he received his doctoral degree in medicine.
 He also served as the Romanian ambassador to France.
 In 1884, he was elected a corresponding member of the Romanian Academy.

-He died on June 8, 1898, in Govora, Mihăești, Vâlcea.
+He died on 8 June 1898 in Govora, Mihăești, Vâlcea.